-ENVIRONMENTAL CONCERN PROJECT PHASE & POTENTIAL EFFECTS MITIGATION MEASURES RESIDUAL EFFECT Local Economy Access to the Ottawa Train Yards shopping complex will be reduced and traffic disruptions may impact businesses during construction.
+ENVIRONMENTAL CONCERN PROJECT PHASE & POTENTIAL EFFECTS MITIGATION MEASURES RESIDUAL EFFECT personal items from the provincially owned RoW.
+Local Economy Access to the Ottawa Train Yards shopping complex will be reduced and traffic disruptions may impact businesses during construction.
 Some local businesses may see a slight increase in activity from construction workers.
 Hydro One will attempt to minimize the length of time that construction activities are disrupting the parking area in the Ottawa Train Yards shopping complex.
 Hydro One plans to relocate two of the three structures outside of the Ottawa Train Yards shopping complex to reduce disruptions.
 Hydro One will continue to work with the property manager of the Ottawa Train Yards and take concerns into account when planning work methods.
 Entrances to businesses in the Ottawa Train Yards will remain accessible during construction.
 No residual effects are predicted.
 Transportation Traffic disruption Short-term disruption of traffic in project vicinity due to equipment and materials delivery and worker vehicular traffic.
 Construction activities will be scheduled where possible to avoid significant inconvenience.
 Develop approved traffic control plan with the City of Ottawa, as necessary.
 Erect road signage and provide notification/pre-construction information to area residents on timelines and construction routes.
 Where appropriate, assign traffic control officers to assist construction truck entry and exit.
 Lane reductions will be required on the Queensway (Highway 417) during transmission line stringing activities.
 Hydro One will work with the MTO to obtain necessary approvals.
-Hydro One will continue consultation with the property manager of the Ottawa Train Yards to reduce parking disruptions as much as possible.
-No residual effects are predicted.
+Hydro One will continue consultation with the property No residual effects are predicted.